The Bankrate promise

-With housing in short supply and the pandemic shifting real estate preferences, accessory dwelling units (ADUs) have seen a spike in popularity.
+With housing in short supply and the pandemic shifting real estate preferences, accessory dwelling units (ADUs) have seen a spike in popularity of late.

 Here’s what you need to know about ADUs and what goes into creating one.